leifoolsen/jersey2-jpa/readme.md

 #Jersey-2, MOXy, JPA-2, Embedded Jetty
 Maven project demonstrating how to run a JAX-RS 2 project in Embedded Jetty-9 with Servlet-3.1 annotation based configuration, using Jersey-2 with JSON binding via MOXy, and JPA-2 persistence.
+Responses are returned as Collection+JSON.

 ## Features implemented
 * @WebServlet